tonyspicervovin/MovieFan/README.md

 ## Getting Started
 Clone this project on to your own machine
-All of the tokens and authorization you would need is provided in the project
+All of the tokens and authorization you would need is provided in the project You can search for movies as well as look at new movies and add them to favorites To view and rate movie perform a long click on the title of the movies from the view favorites screen

 ## Testing
 There are instrumented tests that can be ran all at once by running the whole test file or individually